Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 You can use a dev container in VSCode to ease development.

-### A quickstart video tutorial on how to setup your environment
+### A quickstart video tutorial on how to set up your environment
 [![Devcontainer quickstart guide](http://img.youtube.com/vi/h05ufOsRgZU/0.jpg)](http://www.youtube.com/watch?v=h05ufOsRgZU "Devcontainer quickstart guide").